About Angel Island:

 The official tour can accomodate 30 people and we now have 2 tours: 11 AM and 12:30 PM

 Payment for the tour will be made on the day of the tour itself.
 The tour costs $7 per person, and if you choose to ride the shuttle rather than walk, the shuttle costs $8 per person round-trip.
 The walk from the ferry to the tour’s starting point is approximately one mile (including a fairly steep uphill portion).

 You will also need to pay for the ferry separately.
 Here are the details for the Angel Island Tiburon Ferry (www. angelislandferry.com).
 Currently the Ferry costs $15 or $14 for seniors.
 Everyone will need to plan to take the 10 AM ferry to travel together and arrive in time for the 10:30 shuttle and 11:00 AM tour on the island.
 The ferry ride takes approximately 15 minutes.The ferry accepts either cash or checks–no credit cards–and does not take reservations.
 According to ferry office staff, we will get on the ferry without a problem because the ferry accommodates 400 people total.

-Our Angel Island tour reservation is for July 26th at 11:00 a. m. for 30 people.
+Our Angel Island tour reservation is for July 26th at 11:00 AM and also at 12:30 PM, with a short hike before the latter.
+30 people for each tour.
 There is a cafeteria on the grounds where lunch can be purchased following the tour.